0 Comment

 Walking Wikipedia

 Employees born between the early 1980s and mid-1990s.
-They often form the biggest segment of the workforce.
+They often form the most significant segment of the workforce.

 They are tech-savvy and have a good understanding of the digital world.